michaelzhiluo/UVA-Online-Judge/README.md

 # UVA-Online-Judge

 Working off problems from Competitive Programming 3.
-Feel free to receive hints from my solutions or directly copy off of them.
+Feel free to receive hints from my solutions.
+Preferably don't copy off as it impedes learning.

 Java and C++ solutions.